Psykotikism/Mutant_Tanks/README.md

 14. How can I move the Mutant Tanks category around on the admin menu?

-- You have to open up `addons/sourcemod/configs/adminmenu_sorting.txt`.
+- You have to open up `addons/sourcemod/configs/adminmenu_sorting.txt` and add the `MutantTanks` category.
-- Add the `MutantTanks` category.
+- This also allows you to sort each item in the category.

 Example: